-Whether you grown lettuce or simple buy it, there’s something for you in this handy guide full of growing tips, best varieties, harvest and storage tricks and lots of recipes.
+Whether you grown lettuce or simple buy it, there’s something for you in this handy lettuce guide full of growing tips, the best varieties, harvest and storage tricks and lots of recipes.
 You’ll even find a preserving recipe!

 Lettuce is often the first thing people want to grow in a garden – or even in containers on a deck.
 It’s easy to see why – it’s pretty much universally consumed daily in salads, sandwiches and such, it’s easy to grow in sun or part shade, and can be harvested at the ‘baby’ stage or later, making it almost the perfect vegetable to begin gardening with.